 Other dogs get the zoomies because they’re spending time doing one of their favorite things – playing.
-Yes, dogs get weird when they get overstimulated and some dogs decide that going absolutely nuts while running around the yard is the right way to show how much they love to play.
+Yes, dogs get weird when they get overstimulated and some dogs decide that going absolutely nuts while running some woodland terrain within the boundaries of their GPS dog fence is the right way to show how much they love to play.
 This can happen when the dog is playing alone, when he or she sees other dogs, or even when he or she is playing with you.

 The good news is that this is not a problem that you need to solve.
 This is honestly one of the most natural things that a dog can do and it seems to be a sign that your dog is very happy to get the chance to play.
 In fact, it can be a little sad to note that your dog is a little less likely to start getting dog zoomies as he or she gets older, as your dog just might not have the energy to take those joyful laps any longer.

 Yes, the zoomies can sometimes be a sign that your dog needs more exercise or that your dog isn’t getting enough stimulation, but they are just as often a sign that your dog is having fun and enjoying being a dog.
 It’s generally a better idea to get used to the idea that your dog is going to get the zoomies from time to time so that you can just enjoy your dog being a dog.